Ha-L0/Ha-L0.github.io/_posts/2022-11-12-[H4]-HTB-photobomb.md

 ![logged in](/images/photobomb_loggedin.png)

-The following `HTTP` request is normal download request for an image.
+The following `HTTP` request is a normal download request for an image.

 ## request
 ```http